tibinthomas9/tibinthomas9.github.io/_posts/Refresher.md

 The process of querying, calling properties, subscripts and methods on an optional that may be 'nil' is defined as optional chaining.
 Optional chaining return two values −

- Optional Chaining as an Alternative to Forced Unwrapping
+>  Optional Chaining is used as an alternative to Forced Unwrapping

 -   if the optional contains a 'value' then calling its related property, methods and subscripts returns values